hgao12345/DLFea4AMPGen/README.md

 ## Prediction Task
-If you only want to identify AMPs using an existing model rather than constructing a new bioactive peptide prediction model from scratch, you can directly use our model for prediction. <br><br>
+If you wish to identify antimicrobial peptides (AMPs) using an existing model, you can directly use one of our fine-tuned models without the need to construct a new prediction model from scratch. <br><br>